Reviews You Can Rely On

 Assembly

-What assembly?
-The Lectric XP Lite took just 11 minutes to unpack and assemble.
-Most of that time was spent removing packaging and reading warning labels; even the pedals were already installed.
-We adjusted the seat and handlebar height, inflated the tires, and charged the battery.
+Assembly took just 11 minutes, mostly spent removing zip ties.
+The bike arrives fully tuned—just adjust the seat, handlebars, and tire pressure.
 By the time I took the cardboard to the recycling, the battery was charged, and the bike was ready to go.
-I found the chain a bit tight, so it was loosened after the first ride.
+I found the chain a bit tight, so I loosened it after the first ride.
 Otherwise, the bike was tuned and ready to go.

 The XP Lite took a mere 11 minutes to assemble.
 Credit: Joshua Hutchens